-At this point, for a given reward, , we can calculate the optimal movement duration, , that will maximize the net capture rate, .
-To determine whether maximization of movement utility can explain the changes in preferred movement speeds seen in Experiment 2, we used numerical optimization to fit to the experimental data.
+At this point, for a given reward, , we can calculate the optimal movement duration, , that will maximize the capture rate, .
+To determine whether maximization of movement utility can explain the changes in preferred movement speeds seen in Experiment 2, we used numerical optimization to fit that minimizes the error between experimental data and predicted optimal durations.
 A single was fit to the combined data from Experiments 2a and 2b across all mass conditions, as the experiment specific speed-accuracy curves accounted for the sole difference between the experiments.
-With only a single parameter to fit, across all mass conditions and two target sizes, we find that net capture rate can describe preferred movement durations rather well (α= 68.14 , SSE = 3.24e-5 OR 8.71e-4).
-If we fit to each experiment individually, we see that the values are not very different with values of xx and xx, for Experiment 2a and 2b respectively (Fig. S1).
+With only a single parameter to fit, across all mass conditions and two target sizes, we find that net capture rate can describe preferred movement durations rather well (αa,b = 68.14 , SSE = 5.24e-3).
+If we fit to each experiment individually, we see that the values are not very different with values of 59.34 and 105.78, and corresponding SSEs of 1.49e-4 and 1.08e-3 for Experiment 2a and 2b respectively (Fig. S1).
 A separate was fit to Experiment 2c, since the movements were qualitatively different (i.e. out and back vs out and stop).
-For Experiment 2c, the predicted optimal durations also match those observed (, SSE = ).
+For Experiment 2c, the predicted optimal durations also match those observed (αc = 95.67, SSE = 9.69e-4).
+The total SSE across all three experiments was 6.20e-3.